bahman7891/DE_Tweeter_OpenWeather/README.md

 # DE_Tweeter_OpenWeather
 A first project to deliver results on the statistics and data driven modeling of tweet text correlated with the weather conditions.
+Please refer to jpeg files in this repo for a brief introduction to the project.